 Here's a video uploaded by Dany Kao on Youtube:

 In the Philippines, some of the often prepared stews include bitter melon.
+It adds a tasty flavour to Sinigang, a sour soup enjoyed by many Filipinos.

 6. Saute with eggs